dcsobral/sbt-trickle/README.md

 // Creates pull requests to bump versions trickleCreatePullRequests

-// Log what needs to be updated (default value for trickleCreatePullRequests) trickleLogUpdatableRepositories
+// Log what needs to be updated (default action of trickleCreatePullRequest) trickleLogUpdatableRepositories
 ```